Skip to content

 logo Germany's largest online travel magazine

-#PeterHahn Germany All topics
+Germany All topics

 Kunsthofpassage Dresden

-This Building is a Giant Musical Instrument
+This Building Is a Giant Musical Instrument

-In the Kunsthofpassage in Dresden, this unique sound sculpture stands in the Courtyard of Elements.
+In the Kunsthofpassage Dresden, this unique sound sculpture stands in the Courtyard of Elements.
 When it rains, it creates "music."
 Photo: picture alliance

 Share article